 At that time, I had a very narrow idea of what “healthy” meant.
 Little did I know that the foods we eat can affect our hormones and endocrine system.
 As I began studying nutrition, I learned that foods have naturally occurring compounds called goitrogens.
 Consumed in excess, these can have a negative impact on the thyroid gland.

 The thyroid is responsible for some major functions in our body.
 Things like controlling our metabolism, regulating body weight and body temperature, and determining our energy levels.
 It even impacts fertility.
-Personally, I want to have steady energy all day long and a metabolism that’s on my side, and if you do too, then it’s important to take care of your thyroid.
+Personally, I want to have steady energy all day long and a metabolism that’s on my side, and if you do too, then it’s important to take care of your thyroid diet plan.

 The signs and symptoms for an unhealthy thyroid range widely, but some of the common complaints include fatigue, unexplained weight gain or weight loss, depression, constipation, sleep disturbances, and more.
 These symptoms can have a serious impact on our everyday experience of life, and whether you know you have a thyroid condition or not, eating in a way that supports the thyroid can support your overall well-being.